solomon-fibonacci/reuq/README.md

   </body>
   ...
 ```
-`rq-tmpl='videosList'` tells reuq the name of them template.
+`rq-tmpl='videosList'` tells reuq the name of the template.
 All templates on a DOM must have unique names.
 `rq-rsrc='videos'` tells reuq what resource this template is tied to.
 In this case we are tying it to the `videos`
 resource we declared in our `app.js`.